Jeff Drost

-Jeff Drost is a former defensive tackle in the National Football League.
+Jeff Drost (born January 27, 1964) is an American former professional football defensive tackle in the National Football League (NFL).

-Biography
+Early life

-Drost was born Jeffrey Wayne Drost on January 27, 1964 in San Angelo, Texas.
+Drost was born Jeffrey Wayne Drost in San Angelo, Texas.

 For the 2022 season he is an assistant football coach at Roosevelt High School in Des Moines, Iowa for the Roughriders.

 Career

-Drost was drafted in the eighth round of the 1987 NFL Draft by the Green Bay Packers and played that season with the team.
+Drost was selected 198th overall in the eighth round of the 1987 NFL draft by the Green Bay Packers and played that season with the team.
 He played at the collegiate level at the University of Iowa.